>:P

 XM1 Subunit

-Keeping hopeful is that by studying this XM1 phage, it could one day be administered to those suffering from the illness to effectively arrest the disease and allowing better recovery.
+By collectively combining with itself many of times, it forms the shell of the virus which can be shown on the left, again.
+Keeping hopeful is that by studying this XM1 phage, it could one day be administered to those suffering from the illness to effectively arrest the disease in allowing better recovery efforts.

-Hi, I'm David
+Hi, I'm David!